 PFS enabled VPN needs a stronger encryption layer to hide data of each session separately.
 So it requires more processing power, and hence it will make a potential delay in a VPN connection.
 If the user devices do not have more processing power, there will be a potential delay in the VPN connection, and it will slow down the internet speed.
 But some VPN service providers have overcome this issue by using high-end technologies.

 It is true that regular encryption can protect user data, but having a single master key is vulnerable.
 Because once it is compromised, a hacker can access all session data.
 As an example, the USA national security agency (NSA) has used this vulnerability to gather data before.

 PFS is an additional security measure that adds an extra layer of protection which ensures that user data is more secure on the internet and the possibility of compromising data is lower than conventional encryption methods.

 Heartbleed vulnerability – this is a vulnerability found in some implementations of OpenSSL which allows an attacker to read up to 64 kilobytes of memory per attack on any connected client or server including encrypted content, usernames, passwords, and private keys.
 PFS is the best way to avoid using data from Heartbleed vulnerability.

 PFS is an additional security measure than traditional encryption methods.
 It uses a temporary private key for each session to encrypt and decrypt data, and hence it assures the security of past and future data although a private key is compromised.
 Not all VPN services are PFS enabled, but PFS enabled VPN services can increase the data communication security furthermore.

-Due to required more processing power, users may experience a little delay of internet connection.
+Due to the required more processing power, users may experience a little delay in internet connection.